thebuilder/gulp-project-template/README.md

 ####lint
 Run the .js files through JSHint, using the settings in **.jshintrc**.
 Change these to suit the project.

+####karma
+Tasks that start a Karma server up using the **karma.conf.js** configuration.
+Will also compile the code using browserify.
+It exposes the following tasks.

+Single run test:

+	test

+To keep watching for changes:

+	test-watch

 ####open
 Opens the browser and navigate to the local server.